Five reasons to use summer semester

 - You can still enjoy your summer.
 Summer session is only 10 weeks long so you will still have some time off.
 You aren't losing a summer vacation; you are gaining credit hours and continuing to make valuable progress toward achieving your academic goals.
 It is all about getting to the finish line, and attending during the summer will help you do that.

-It's still Colorado, so if you miss that beautiful summer day because you are studying or in class, don't worry, it will show up again at some point in every other season.
 Use summer and keep moving ahead with your education and your life: you won't regret it.

 Find your summer classes now so you don't lose another minute.